-(See also "Unequal voting rights," page 20)
+(See also "Unequal voting rights," pages 28-29)

-Companies need some flexibility to issue shares in order to manage their share capital.
+To manage their share capital, companies need flexibility to issue shares.
 However, share issuances may dilute the holdings of existing shareholders.
 [The fund] will vote against share issuances that are too large or too frequent.